readyready15728/misc/awakemud-notes.md

 * There is a Matrix terminal in Personnel Check on the fourth floor of Renraku Arcology.
 * Using medkits costs money.
+* Head down the road in the southeast of Victoria in Grenada to El Coco.
+Search there and you will find a Johnson.
+Work for him to rescue a menehune and get a folder from Sugar Loaf Island, accessible via the ferry.
+Make sure to deliver the folder and you will get a lanyard enabling access to the nearby hidden Victoria Crime Mall.
+Be **VERY** careful and use `scan` before entering rooms near the Crime Mall (which appears to be safe in itself).